Walnusskeim/Walnusskeim/README.md

 ## This users coding skill downfall has to be studied
-Grinding Assembly because that will be my main language (I hate my life (real))
+Grinding Assembly because it will be my main language (I hate my life (real))

 ```text
     ___   _   _    ___    _  __                      ___